Travel and Mobility · Risk & Compliance

 We map the existing quality assurance workflow inside airlines, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your PSS, GDS, CRM, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure defect rate, review cycle time, rework, and audit findings, and improve it weekly.

-What does it cost to automate quality assurance for a airlines company?+
+What does it cost to automate quality assurance for airlines teams?+

 What is the best AI agent for quality assurance in airlines?+